 Given the material liquidity and covenant headroom at the end of 2020, \$570m of the funds received from Ligado have been distributed to shareholders on 26 February 2021.
-To support this distribution, the Group provided \$570m to their direct parent company (Connect Midco Limited) in the form of an intercompany loan.
+To support this distribution, the Group provided \$570m to Connect Midco Limited (a 100% owned subsidiary of the Group's ultimate parent company, Connect Topco Limited) in the form of an intercompany loan.

-Launch cost provision:
+Launch cost provision